Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-If you notice that your cat is itching excessively and has wounds on its skin, take your cat to the vet immediately.
+If you notice that your cat is itching excessively, take your cat to the vet immediately.
+If your cat is left untreated, they will quickly develop wounds on their skin and hot spots can appear.
 Hot spots are extremely painful for the cat and can grow large if left untreated.
 Luckily, treating hot spots is relatively easy under a vet’s care.

-The hot spot largely developed because of an underlying cause, such as matted fur or fleas.
+The hot spot largely developed because of an underlying cause that is urging your cat to lick or scratch excessively.
 If you provide your cat the proper medication for the hot spot and the underlying cause, you can expect your cat to feel brand new in no time.

 While your cat is undergoing treatment for hot spots, remember to be very cautious around the area.
 Even cats that are normally docile and friendly may claw or bite you if you touch the painful hot spot.
 So, remember to be careful around your cat during the recovery period.